Marc-Louis Solon

-Marc-Louis-Emmanuel Solon (1835 – 23 June 1913), pseudonym Miles, was a renowned French porcelain artist.
+Marc-Louis-Emmanuel Solon (1835 – 23 June 1913), pseudonym Miles, was a French porcelain artist.
 After beginning his career at the Sèvres Pottery, he moved to Stoke-on-Trent in 1870 to work at Mintons Ltd, where he became the leading exponent of the technique of ceramic decoration called pâte-sur-pâte.
 His work commanded high prices in the late Victorian period.

 Solon was born in Montauban, Tarn-et-Garonne.
 After moving to England at the time of the Franco-Prussian War he lived there for the rest of his life.

 Family

 Solon married Laure, the daughter of Minton's art director, Léon Arnoux, and the Solons raised a large family in The Villas near the Mintons factory.
 Their eldest son, Léon-Victor Solon (1872–1957), joined Minton in the 1890s and became art director (1900–1909).
-Leon made an important contribution to art nouveau ceramics at Minton before moving to the United States.
+Leon made an important contribution to Art Nouveau ceramics at Minton before moving to the United States.
 Other notable sons include Camille Solon and Albert Solon of Solon and Schemmel Tile Company.